Ada-C6/weekly-learning-goals/weekly-learning-goals/week-15.md

 - Learn how Javascript functions are different than Ruby methods
 - Distinguish between a function expression and a function declaration
 - Distinguish between a normal function and an arrow function
-- Learn how to create a method with default arguments
+- Learn how to create a method
 - Begin exploring what higher order functions are
 - Examine how objects are created and instantiated
 - See different ways to create and extend objects